MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

   - Turn off access to all Windows Update features
   - Specify Intranet Microsoft update service location
   - Enable Windows NTP client
-  - Turn off Automatic download of the ActiveX Version List
+  - Turn off Automatic download of the ActiveX VersionList
   - Allow Automatic Update of Speech Data
   - Accounts: Block Microsoft Accounts
   - Do not use diagnostic data for tailored experiences